iamlmn/decentralizedChat/README.md

 > mvn clean install

 Run the below command to start the application, this opens the Initial Node.
-> java  -jar .\GossipProtoApp.jar -hostname 'Provide-your-IPAddress' -port 8080
+> java  -jar .\GroupChat.jar 'Provide-your-IPAddress' 8080

 Run the below command to start the other nodes.
-> java  -jar .\GossipProtoApp.jar -hostname 'Provide-your-IPAddress' -port 8081 8080
+> java  -jar .\GroupChat.jar 'Provide-your-IPAddress' 8081 'Provide-your-IPAddress' 8080

-> java  -jar .\GossipProtoApp.jar -hostname 'Provide-your-IPAddress' -port 8082 8081
+> java  -jar .\GroupChat.jar  'Provide-your-IPAddress' 8082 'Provide-your-IPAddress' 8081